koszeggy/KGySoft.Drawing.Tools/README.md

   - `NET40` contains the .NET 4.0 version.
 You cannot use this one for Visual Studio 2008.
   - `NET45` contains the .NET 4.5 version.
 You cannot use this one for Windows XP and Visual Studio 2008/2010.
 3. Execute `KGySoft.Drawing.ImagingTools.exe` from one of the folders listed above.
 Click the _Manage Debugger Visualizer Installations..._ button (the gear icon) on the toolbar.

+> _Note:_ Starting with version 2.1.0 the debugger visualizers can be used also for .NET Core projects from Visual Studio 2019, even though no .NET Core binaries are used.

 ![Select Install](https://kgysoft.net/images/InstallSelectMenu.png)